-V. Procedural Considerations When Raising Arguments Based on Niz-Chavez
+V. Procedural Considerations When Raising Arguments Based on Defective NTAs

-As discussed above, the Niz-Chavez decision renders many individuals newly eligible for cancellation of removal and provides new arguments in other contexts, such as rescission of an in absentia removal order and termination based on a defective NTA.
+As discussed above, the Niz-Chavez decision rendered many individuals newly eligible for cancellation of removal and provided new arguments in other contexts, such as termination based on a defective NTA.
 To benefit from the holding in Niz-Chavez, individuals must alert the adjudicator with jurisdiction over the case of the new eligibility for relief.
 The process for doing so depends on the case's procedural posture.